Future arrangements

 - Will you be going home this summer?

-And of course, we use the future continuous to talk about situations or actions that will be in progress at a certain time in the future.
+Of course, we can also use the future continuous to talk about situations or actions that will be in progress at a particular time in the future.

 - This time next week, we’ll be travelling to Paris.